100 North 15th Avenue

 WHAT DOES "FULL CASH VALUE" REPRESENT?

 For property tax purposes, "Full Cash Value" (FCV) is synonymous with market value unless a statutory formula (formula required by state law to be used in establishing a value) exists.
 If Full Cash Value is not determined by statutory formula, only current market conditions determine the amount it may increase from one year to another.
 Arizona courts have interpreted the term "Full Cash Value" to mean the "cash equivalent value" of the property.
-Some methods of financing (such as inflating the value of a property to obtain a loan with a lower interest rate) is one of many reasons the county assessor may set a Full Cash Value lower than the sales price indicated on the affidavit of value.
+One method of financing, such as inflating the value of a property to obtain a loan with a lower interest rate, is one of many reasons the county assessor may set a Full Cash Value lower than the sales price indicated on the affidavit of value.
 Many people are under the false impression that the Full Cash Value is limited in the amount of increase.
 Only the "Limited Value" has that requirement.
 Another misconception is that the "Full Cash Value" should be at a set percentage level below market value as has been stated in newspaper articles.
 The percentages referred to in the newspapers were related to "Sales Ratio" target levels (see What are Sale Ratios?).

 The current valuation has a presumption of correctness and it is the petitioner's burden to prove the current valuation is incorrect.
 Proof may include, but is not limited to: recent appraisals, affidavits of value or sale; written offers or listings for sale; contracts of building costs; topographical, FEMA floodplain, or other types of maps; photographs; contracts or leases; or any other type of written and/or verifiable proof.
-Evidence submitted at any other level of appeal is not transmitted or forwarded to the Board, therefore, it is recommended that you submit any evidence you want considered either at the time of hearing or before that date.
+Evidence submitted at any other level of appeal is not transmitted or forwarded to the Board, therefore, it is recommended that you submit any evidence you want to be considered either at the time of the hearing or before that date.
 If the property under appeal is legal class 3 or any other legal class, but under $3,000,000 Full Cash Value, two copies and an original of the evidence are recommended.
 For all other property appeals, 4 copies and an original are recommended.
 Grounds for an appeal include, but are not limited to:

 1. A recent appraisal of the subject property which differs from the assessor's value;